-Build your own American Indian tipi tent to camp or play in!
-We show you how, plus it is loads of fun!
+Build your own American Indian tipi tent to camp, play or party in!
+We show you how, it is loads of fun!

 This type of tent is a portable, cone shaped tent that the Native American's live in.
 Tipi, Tepee and Teepee are all accepted ways of spelling.
 A tipi is often incorrectly called a Wigwam.
 Some people refer to all Native American dwellings as wigwams, probably because the word rolls of the tongue so nicely, but a wigwam is completely different (see the photo below).